The National Football League (NFL) provides a large majority of the sporting excitement in America during the fall.

 30. Miami Dolphins Trade Minkah Fitzpatrick To Pittsburgh Steelers:

 This one may reek of recency bias.
 But on the surface, it’s a head-scratcher.
-This week, the Miami Dolphins decided to send star defensive back Minkah Fitzpatrick to the Pittsburgh Steelers for a first-round pick (and a swap of lower picks).
-It’s clear that the Dolphins are tanking in 2019.
-They could legitimately lose every game this year.
-So they’ve shipped off their best assets to stockpile picks for the future.
+The Miami Dolphins decided to send star defensive back Minkah Fitzpatrick to the Pittsburgh Steelers for a first-round pick (and a swap of lower picks).
+It’s clear that the Dolphins were tanking in 2019.
+They shipped off many of their best assets to stockpile picks for the future.

 Pittsburgh, meanwhile, recently lost star quarterback Ben Roethlisberger for the season.
 Mason Rudolph will step in to replace him, but the team had better believe in him.
 They’ve spent several draft picks bolstering their secondary in recent years.
 While Fitzpatrick is a solid addition, the pick they sent to Miami could end being quite a high one if Rudolph doesn’t pan out.
 If he doesn’t, the Steelers could be wishing they saved that pick for their future signal-caller, and this could haunt them forever.